Only The Beatles...

 Only The Beatles... is an unauthorized Beatles compilation album released in 1986 in audiocassette format, as a joint promotional campaign by Heineken Beer and EMI; consumers could obtain a copy of the album in exchange for four pull tabs from specially marked cans and £2.99.

 The promotion began on 1 July 1986.
 After 17 days, Apple Records' legal representation intervened and ordered EMI to stop distribution of the cassette.
 Production and distribution were successfully halted, and the tape has since become a collector's item.

+Contents

+Only the Beatles... is a limited edition cassette, containing twelve Beatles songs dating from 1962–1968, made available to British drinkers of Heineken who sent four ring-pulls from cans of the beer and an additional £2.99.
+According to Rupert Perry, it remains "the only time a special pressing of Beatles' songs was used to promote a commercial product."
+The cassette marked the first appearance of EMI's 1965 stereo mix of "Yes It Is", which was soon widely bootlegged.
+According to Beatles musicologist Walter Everett, the identity of the specific mix used was not discovered until 2000.
+The same mix of the song soon reappeared on Past Masters Volume One (1988), albeit with a momentary tape defect.
+Additionally, Only the Beatles... contains an unreleased stereo version of "This Boy".